 The Active Shooting Incident Response (ASIR) is a training that has been designed specifically for Law Enforcement, First Responders, and Armed Security Officers to learn how to respond effectively to an Active Shooting Incident (ASI) or an armed terrorist attack.

 Therefore, in the Active Shooting Incident Response (ASIR) officers to be able to respond effectively to these kinds of situations, they need first to have knowledge of the civilian’s Active Shooting Incident Response Management (ASIRM).
 Secondly, they need to be familiar with the Emergency Action Plan (EAP) that has been created by the administration to assist and give options to the people inside an infrastructure that is not armed.

-When active shooting incidents are happening, it usually takes up to ten minutes to Police Officers or First responders to reach a threat location.
+When active shooting incidents are happening, it usually takes up to ten minutes for Police Officers or First responders to reach a threat location.
 Therefore, if armed security officers are already inside a building, and they have the proper training they can respond and neutralize the threat much faster and reduce the collateral damage.

 In addition, this training has been designed to effectively train Security Officers to safely use firearms inside locations where civilians are present and moving forward the threat to be neutralized.

 Law enforcement/Armed Security Officers.

-Objective: The goal of the Active Shooting Incident Response (ASIR) training is to develop combat skills and level of confidence with a weapon.
+The goal of the Active Shooting Incident Response (ASIR) training is to develop combat skills and a level of confidence with a weapon.
 Therefore, this is a course with the security professional in mind.